- ABOUT ABP

-Fellows who interrupt fellowship training for greater than 12 continuous months and who wish to re-enter training fellowship training must petition the ABP to determine whether credit may be awarded for prior training.
-The request for credit must be submitted by the candidate or the fellowship director before the fellow re-enters fellowship training.
+Fellows who interrupt fellowship training for greater than 12 continuous months and who wish to re-enter training in fellowship must petition the ABP to determine whether credit may be awarded for prior training.
+The request for credit must be submitted by the candidate or the fellowship program director before the candidate re-enters fellowship.

 Program Requirements for Residency Education in the Subspecialties of Pediatrics

 Program Requirements for Residency Education in the subspecialties of pediatrics are approved by the Accreditation Council for Graduate Medical Education (ACGME) or by the Royal College of Physicians and Surgeons of Canada (RCPSC).
-Program Requirements and a listing of accredited programs may be found on the ACGME website: www.acgme.org, or the RCPSC website: rcpsc.medical.org.
+Program Requirements and a listing of accredited programs may be found on the ACGME website or the RCPSC website.